sakhisheikh/enigma/README.md

 ## Introduction

-Engima is a react based PWA powered by GatsbyJS offers best movies collection at latest with highly configurable features for both dev and production mode.
+Engima is a react based PWA powered by GatsbyJS built on `The PRPL pattern` offers best movies collection at latest with highly configurable features for both dev and production mode.

 *Please read [COMMENTS.md](./COMMENTS.md) for more details*